roblatour/Push2Run/help/help_v4.9.0.0.md

 **Using Pushbullet, Pushover, and Dropbox**

 You can use one or more of the following services in conjunction with IFTTT to trigger Push2Run processing:  Pushbullet, Pushover, and Dropbox.
-To use a service, click on the appropriate option on the left panel of the option window, and then on the right panel check the option to enable it.
+To use a service, click on the appropriate option on the left panel of the option window, and then on the right panel check the option to enable it.<br>

- **
-Pushbullet - Access Token** - you get this from Pushbullet website - Settings - Access Tokens
+**Pushbullet - Access Token** - you get this from Pushbullet website - Settings - Access Tokens

 **Pushbullet - Title Filter -** this is the phrase you use when setting up IFTTT, it separates pushes to be handled by Push2Run from all other pushes.